 Indeed, maybe there are issues that should concern us more: relations with Islam; our relationship with the environment; our response to poverty and pressing social concerns.

-And yet… There is also an argument that it is precisely these broader issues that are driving strengthening connections between Christian denominations, nationally and locally.
-This fact is affirmed by materials produced by Churches Together in Britain and Ireland (CTBI) to mark this year’s Week of Prayer for Christian Unity.
-Inspired by St Paul’s question in his first letter to the Christians in Corinth – “Has Christ been divided?” – the writers respond with an emphatic “No, but”.
+And yet. . .
+There is also an argument that it is precisely these broader issues that are driving strengthening connections between Christian denominations, nationally and locally.
+This fact was affirmed by materials produced by Churches Together in Britain and Ireland (CTBI) to mark the 2014 Week of Prayer for Christian Unity.
+Inspired by St Paul’s question in his first letter to the Christians in Corinth – “Has Christ been divided?” – the writers responded with a “No, but”.

 Initiatives by and within the Methodist Church in Britain echo this scenario.
 Arguably, the 2003 commitment made with the Church of England, often referred to as the Anglican-Methodist Covenant, has considerably reduced relevance beyond English borders.
-(Though there are other national ecumenical arrangements: “EMU” in Scotland, for example – the Scottish Episcopal Church, United Reformed and Methodist commitment to close working ties.)
-However, the Joint Public Issues Team, in which Methodists work together with Baptists and the United Reformed Church to respond to social and global needs offers profound examples of the “better together” strength to be found in ecumenical cooperation.
+(Though there are other national ecumenical arrangements: the EMU partnership in Scotland, for example – the Scottish Episcopal Church, United Reformed and Methodist commitment to close working ties.)
+However, the Joint Public Issues Team, in which Methodists work together with Baptists, the United Reformed Church and the Church of Scotland to respond to social and global needs offers profound examples of the “better together” strength to be found in ecumenical cooperation.